 He welcomes the Government's decision to put a range of alternative treatments on the health service menu, but insists that therapies should be tested before they receive the backing of Prince Charles or the Government.

 The row comes as ministers struggle to regulate the booming market in non-standard therapies.
 With no formal controls, it is feared the public is in danger from unqualified practitioners.
-One in five Britons now say they have used herbal or homeopathic medicines, and more are signing up for physical forms of treatment including acupuncture, head massage or aromatherapy.
+One in five Britons now say they have used herbal or homeopathic medicines, and more still are signing up for strenuous forms of yoga and head massage.
+This is thanks partly to high-profile support from the likes of Madonna, Cherie Blair and Gwyneth Paltrow, left.

 Michael Fox, chief executive of the Foundation for Integrated Health, which has the Prince of Wales as its patron, said that Professor Ernst's views had been fully taken into account.
-The disagreement, he said, reflected a difference of approach.
-Thousands of people already use unregulated therapies and are in need of guidance: "Where Professor Ernst and the foundation might disagree is that he sees a terribly black and white picture."
+"Where Professor Ernst and the foundation might disagree is that he sees a terribly black and white picture," he said.

 Agenda, page 29Reuse content